-Meanwhile, cancer is the No. 2 of the most frequent causes of death.
+At the moment, cancer is the No. 2 of the most frequent causes of death.
 Every year, 10 million people in the western hemisphere die from cancer.
-1.4 million in the USA, ca. 300000 in Germany.
+1.4 million in the USA, approx. 300.000 in Germany.
 The tendency is rising, by the way more with men than with women.
 Meanwhile even the Americans realize that they have lost the battle against cancer.
-Despite intense efforts and millions of support for science, the risk of acquiring cancer has increased by 13 percent between 1975 and 1989.
+Despite intense efforts and millions of Dollars as support for science, the risk of acquiring cancer has increased by 13 percent between 1975 and 1989.
 In the same period of time the cancer death rates increased by 7 per cent, while the 5-year survival rate did almost not change.
-It raised by 2 per cent.
+It rose by only 2 per cent.

 Breast cancer may serve as a brilliant example.
-In the mean time, it has become the leading death cause for women between age 35 and 54.
+In the meantime, it has become the leading cause of death for women between age 35 and 54.
 Back in 1972 a woman’s probability to acquire breast cancer was still 1:14.
 Today it is 1:8.
 During the past two decades more American women have died from breast cancer than American soldiers in both World Wars, the Korean, the Vietnam and the Iraq War together.
 In Germany, the risk for breast cancer has increased by 250 per cent since 1950.

 Prostate cancer, too, is diagnosed 40 percent more often than 10 years ago.
-So, for what are we spending all that money for if it does not result in a decrease of cancer rates and an augmented healing rate?
+So, what are we spending all this money for if it does not result in a decrease of cancer rates and in augmented healing rates?